Geometric Categories for Continuous Gauging: -Dimensional Gauging and Symmetries

 \begin{proof} Consider the case when $n=1$ in which the category of symmetries is $\Mod_{\Rep(G)}$.
 To get to general $n$ dimensions we apply $\Mod^{n-1}$ onto $\Mod_{\Rep(G)}$, and this gives $\Mod_{\nRep(G)}$.
 In particular, we have used the fact that since $\rB G$ is $1$-affine, by \Cref{cor:BG1affine}, we have $\nRep(G) = \Mod^{n-1}_{\Rep(G)}$.
 By applying $\Mod^{n-1}$ also to $\rH^2(\rB G; \mathbb{G}_m)$ in \Cref{eq:maglabels} we get a functor

 from which we have a functor

-\end{proof} This result guarantees that the same classification of invertible $\Rep(G)$-module categorie also exhibits a magnetic symmetry in higher dimensions.
+\end{proof} This result guarantees that the same construction/family of invertible $\Rep(G)$-module categories also exhibits a magnetic symmetry in higher dimensions.
 Furthermore, we see that the magnetic symmetry is generated by a surface operator, as explained in \S\ref{subsection:symgauge}.

 We now use the contents of \S\ref{section:Equivariantization}, applied to the stack $\rB G$, to obtain the following higher analog of the fusion-categorical result \cite[Lemma 1.3.8]{decoppet2022morita}.
 This will allow us to lift the magnetic symmetry operators to higher dimensions.
 In the following statement, $\underline{\nVect}$ refers to the \emph{geometric category} of vector spaces, which is defined in \Cref{ex:geometricnVect}.